African and African American Studies

 Required courses

-AAAS 300Introduction to AAAS3
+AAAS 300Introduction to AAAS4

+Each term, AAAS offers a wide variety of 300/3000 and 400/4000 level courses that are designed to fulfill the credit hour requirements of the AAAS minor or concentration.
 Students pursuing a minor or concentration in AAAS may choose to complete their coursework with a final thesis project (AAAS 498) that reflects particular interests developed during their course of study.
-The thesis option can be used to fulfill three hours of the required 15 hours of upper-level coursework.
+The thesis option can be used to fulfill four hours of the required 10-12 hours of additional upper-level coursework.
 The AAAS thesis project will be completed under the direction of a faculty member whose scholarly interests are compatible with the research interests of the student.

 • A minimum GPA of 2.0 is required for the minor/concentration.
 The GPA is based on all coursework required within the minor (excluding prerequisites).